Keyboard shortcuts

 val b = StringBuilder()

-0.rangeTo(indent).forEach { b.append("\t") }
+0.until(indent).forEach { b.append("\t") }

 b.append(plan.toString()).append("\n")

-plan.children().forEach { b.append(format(it, indent+1)) }
+plan.children().forEach { b.append(format(it, indent + 1)) }

 return b.toString()